levidavis111/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+They will both be "Jason".
+This is a reference type, so the original value has been altered, specifically when edgar was reassigned as jason.

 ## Question 4